Ontology Reasoning with Deep Neural Networks: The Recursive Reasoning Network (RRN)

 \subsection{Intuition}

-With the introduction of RRNs, we replace formal ontology reasoning with computing a learned deep neural network in order to remedy the issues outlined above.
-Thereby, following the spirit of the considered problem, every RRN is trained with respect to a particular ontology, and is thus, like the formal counterpart, independent of the specific factual data that it is provided with.
-When a trained model is applied to a particular set of facts, then, on the face of it, it operates in two steps (each of which is explained subsequently): first, it generates vector representations, so-called embeddings, for all individuals that appear in the considered data, and second, it computes predictions for queries solely based on these generated vectors.
+With the introduction of RRNs, we replace formal ontology reasoning with computing a learned deep neural network to remedy the issues outlined above.
+Thereby, following the spirit of the considered problem, every RRN is trained relative to a particular ontology, and is thus, like the formal counterpart, independent of the specific facts that it is provided with.
+To that end, as described in detail below, the vocabulary of classes and relations used by the ontology determines the recursive layers that are available in an RRN, and hence the structure of the same.
+In contrast to this, however, the rules that are used for reasoning are not provided to the model directly, but have to be learned from the training data.
+When a trained model is applied to a particular set of facts, then, on the face of it, it operates in two stages (each of which is explained subsequently): first, it generates vector representations, so-called embeddings, for all individuals that appear in the considered data, and second, it computes predictions for queries solely based on these generated vectors.